Saturday, October 24, 2009

 Cauliflower: The Food of Love

+WHEN Michael Anthony, the executive chef at the Gramercy Tavern, met Mindy Dubin, an artist, in 2004, he discovered that she didn’t like cauliflower.
+It was a stab in his heart and stomach.
 So he embarked on what he calls the “cauliflower operation,” creating at least five dishes solely to woo her.
 This one — thick golden slices of roasted cauliflower sprinkled lightly with capers, toasted almonds and raisins plumped in white wine vinegar — was one of the best.

 His plan worked: thanks in part to it, he and Ms. Dubin wed in 2007.